DenimCity/crud-sequelize/README.md

 - [x] eslint
 - [x] creating testing environment
 - [x] tests
-- [] add husky pre-commit lint and run tests
+- [x] add husky pre-commit lint and run tests
 - [x] replace travis with github actions
 - [] deploy to heroku when a pull request is merged or push to master
 - [x] run tests in github actions when branch is pushed
 - [x] add code coverage requirements
 - [] increase code coverage to 100%
-- [] create a QA and Production environment on heroku
+- [x] create a QA and Production environment on heroku
 - [] create live e2e tests for QA environment
 - [] add env variables to both HEROKU environments
-- [] create relese note and version releases
+- [] create release note and version releases
+- [X] fitler out what create a trigger for build actions
+- [X] create deploy app instruction
+- [X] create deploy app create and tear down shell scripts

 ## Requirements to run locally